godaddy/.github/CONTRIBUTING.md

    development branch' branch of the projects' repository.

-If you are interested in making a large change and feel unsure about its overall effect, start with opening an Issue in the project's [Issue Tracker][issues] with a high-level proposal and discuss it with the core contributors through Github comments or in [Slack][slack].
+If you are interested in making a large change and feel unsure about its overall effect, start with opening an Issue in the project's Issue Tracker with a high-level proposal and discuss it with the core contributors through Github comments or in [Slack][slack].
 After reaching a consensus with core contributors about the change, discuss the best way to go about implementing it.